Holistic Health Approaches · · 21 min read

 Define Hormonal Imbalance and Its Impact on Women's Health

-Hormonal disruption can be a challenging experience, occurring when hormone levels stray from what’s considered normal.
-The symptoms of a hormone imbalance can deeply impact various aspects of life for women, including reproductive health, mood, energy levels, and even bone density.
+can be a challenging experience, occurring when hormone levels stray from what’s considered normal.
+The symptoms of a hormonal imbalance can deeply impact various aspects of life for women, including physical health, mood, energy levels, and even bone density.
 Essential hormones like estrogen, progesterone, and testosterone play crucial roles in regulating bodily functions.
-When these hormones fluctuate, women may face symptoms of a hormone imbalance, such as:
+When these hormones fluctuate, women may face significant challenges, such as:

 1. Irregular menstrual cycles